vi3itor/lingualeoanki/readme.md

 ### Additional

-To rate this add-on and leave feedback, go to [its page][9], log in to your AnkiWeb account in top right corner and press "Rate this."
+To rate this add-on and leave feedback, go to [its page][9], log in to your AnkiWeb account in top right corner and click "Rate this."
 If you'd like to see a new feature or found a bug, please, don't leave a comment on the add-on's page, instead copy an error message and [create an issue on GitHub][10], or send me an email to 4yourquestions [at] gmail.com.

-This project is licensed under the GPL License - see the [LICENSE][11] file for details.
+#### Features expected to appear in next releases:

+##### User Interface:
+- "Loading..." message to show user that list of words or list of dictionaries is being downloaded.
+- Add Russian localization since beginners are more comfortable with native language.
+- Additional configuration window to set up:
+   - what style of "Russian to English" cards to create: with typing answer or without;
+   - download timeout, number of retries and sleep seconds;
+   - choose from-to dates for importing words;
+   - option to highlight the word in context;
+   - show number of words in progress bar.
+- Improve error messages by narrowing down the reason.

+##### Import :
+- Import more than one translation (allow user to choose how many translations to import).
+- Add user dictionaries (wordsets) as tags.
+- Save problem words in json format and ask to retry downloading problem words only.
+- Update not only media, but also translation(s), context, tags.
+- Improve duplicate search to automatically update notes when any information was changed.

 ### Authors

 Version 1: [Alex Trutanov][12], [original project on bitbucket][13].
-Version 2: [Victor Khaustov][14], [project on GitHub][7].
+Version 2: [Victor Khaustov][14], [project on GitHub][7] or [on bitbucket][26].

+This project is licensed under the GPL License - see the [LICENSE][11] file for details.

 ### Acknowledgments

 [Ilya Isaev][15] for [inspiration][16] and his project [LeoPort][17].
 [Serge][18] for duplicate search feature, support words with apostrophes and function to redownload words if initially failed.
 [Nikolay Bikov][19] for [PostMan Collection][20], [alfred-lingualeo][21] add-on and for helping to test on MacOS.
-And to all users who left valuable comments and feedback and helped to test on different platforms.
+And to all users who gave valuable comments and feedback and helped to test on different platforms.

 ##### Russian
 [show description in English][22]